-The WV Asthma Education and Prevention Program (WVAEPP) is working to ensure that all of the state's asthma education and prevention organizations - from state government programs to non-profits - are working together to educate using the same message on -early diagnosis, treatment per national clinical guidelines, improved instruction on using and the need for medication, education on recognizing and avoiding asthma triggers, and improving the quality of life for those affected by asthma.
+The West Virginia Asthma Education and Prevention Program (WVAEPP), through the aid of the Division of Health Promotion & Chronic Disease staff and other partners, is working to ensure that all of the state's asthma education and prevention organizations - from state government programs to non-profits - are working together to educate using the same message on -early diagnosis, treatment per national clinical guidelines, improved instruction on using and the need for medication, education on recognizing and avoiding asthma triggers, and improving the quality of life for those affected by asthma.

 WVAEPP is working to increase cooperation between asthma health-related programs and organizations throughout the state.
 By joining foces, our goal is to improve access to reliable information and resources while promoting education and improved adherence to the guidelines from the National Heart, Lung, and Blood Institute (NHLBI) and the National Asthma Education and Prevention Program (NAEPP).